The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 • Calcium: 300mg

-BJ’s Raw Chicken Necks offer a perfect balance of meat and bone, making them an ideal choice for your cat's raw diet.
-They provide the calcium needed to support strong bones and teeth while also promoting dental health through natural chewing.
-Sourced from high-quality, hormone-free chicken, BJ's Raw Chicken Necks are a convenient and nutritious addition to your cat's meal plan.
+BJ’s Raw Chicken Necks have the perfect balance of meat and bone, making them a great choice for your cat’s raw diet.
+They provide the calcium for strong bones and teeth and promote dental health through natural chewing.
+Sourced from high quality, hormone free chicken, BJ’s Raw Chicken Necks are a convenient and nutritious addition to your cat’s meal plan.

 Best meat cuts for raw diet for cats